-The school will raise parents' awareness of internet safety in letters or other communications home, and in information via our website or virtual learning environment Google Classroom.
+The school will raise parents' awareness of internet safety in letters or other communications home, and in information via our website or our parent communication platform, Parent Hub.
 This policy will also be made available on our website.

 Online safety will also be covered during presentations to parents and parents' evenings, as appropriate.